KevinXu-01/E-UPMiM/README.md

 # E-UPMiM
 Official PyTorch Implementation for Our Paper "Beyond Preferences: Enriching User Profiles for Effective E-commerce Recommendations" (ISCAS 2025)

+# Update History
+28/04/2025: We updated the GCN following LightGCN, with less parameters and better results, special thanks to Prof. He!

 # Requirements
 ```
 Python = 3.9.16